Opioid Agonist Therapy (OAT)

 Study Tips

-- Remember the "3 A's": Agonist (methadone), pArtial agonist (buprenorphine), Antagonist (naltrexone)
+- Remember the "3 A's": Agonist (methadone), Partial agonist (buprenorphine), Antagonist (naltrexone)

 - Focus on safety concerns: respiratory depression with agonists, precipitated withdrawal with partial agonists/antagonists